 The reason this title, “Loss is Gain; Gain is Loss”, may sound ridiculous is that we are biologically set up to respond positively to gain and negatively to loss.
 Chapter 58’s, It is on disaster that good fortune perches; It is beneath good fortune that disaster crouches attempts to show how entangled gain and loss are.
 We can’t have one without the other.
 The adage “be careful what you wish for, it may come true” also points in the same direction.

 A useful trick in life is convincing our hoodwinking emotions of the actual benefit of loss and the hidden downside of gain.
 The difficulty comes in putting principle to practice.
-The good news is that years of evidence, hard-won through personal experience, helps keep us increasingly mindful of this — finally!
+The good news is that years of evidence, hard-won through personal experience, help keep us increasingly mindful of this — finally!

 There are countless examples of this ‘open secret’, although they are mostly fleeting and subtle.
 Being that they are subtle, such gain and loss doesn’t trigger emotion strongly enough to make the process easy to notice.
 When major loss or gain occurs, the emotions overwhelm reason and so all you see is one side, feeling either euphoric or miserable.
 Both emotions blind-side impartial observation.

 Looking for evidence of this ‘open secret’ is easy, yet one might say, “Why bother spending time and energy on this?”
 Well, as chapter 64 advises, Deal with a thing while it is still nothing; Keep a thing in order before disorder sets in.
 Examining the subtle nature of gain and loss plays a key role in deepening self-honesty… and the deeper that is, the more likely I am to ‘deal with a thing while it is still nothing’.